-- Describe how the eligible provider will provide access through the one-stop delivery system to adult education and literacy activities. (state requirement) - Describe how the eligible provider plans to use a portion of the funds made available to maintain the one-stop delivery system, in accordance with the methods agreed upon by the local board and described in the memorandum of understanding. - Describe how the eligible provider will commit to the use of the common identifier, "American Job Center network"; and 2) "a proud partner of the American Job Center network" ("Logos") for use in the public workforce system, as defined by Sec.
-121(e)(4) to include the identification of products, programs, activities, services, facilities, and related property and materials, in addition to using the state logo, "Your Future Starts Here" (Refer to Section VIII: Public Awareness, Outreach and Communication, Coordinator Handbook) (state requirement)
+- Describe how the eligible provider will provide access through the one-stop delivery system to adult education and literacy activities. (state requirement) - Describe how the eligible provider plans to use a portion of the funds made available to maintain the one-stop delivery system, in accordance with the methods agreed upon by the local board and described in the memorandum of understanding. - Describe how the eligible provider will commit to the use of the common identifier, "American Job Center network"; and 2) "a proud partner of the American Job Center network" ("Logos") for use in the public workforce system, as defined by WIOA Section 121(e)(4) to include the identification of products, programs, activities, services, facilities, and related property and materials, in addition to using the state logo, "Your Future Starts Here" (Refer to Section VIII: Public Awareness, Outreach and Communication, Coordinator Handbook) (state requirement)

-COORDINATION OF ONE-STOP SERVICES
+COORDINATION OF SERVICES

 - Describe the extent to which the eligible provider demonstrates alignment and not duplication between proposed activities and services and the activities and services of the one-stop partners.
-(WIOA Consideration #4) - Describe the eligible providers' process to ensure timely and seamless referrals between partner agencies in the proposed service delivery area. (state requirement) - Describe the eligible providers' representation (or willingness to serve) on the local workforce development board and/or standing committees.
-Detail how the eligible provider has experience or has the capacity to negotiate the Memorandum of Understanding including the Infrastructure Funding Agreement.
+(WIOA Consideration #4) - Describe the eligible providers' process to ensure timely and seamless referrals between partner agencies the proposed service delivery area. (state requirement) - Describe the eligible providers' representation (or willingness to serve) on the local workforce development board and/or standing committees.
+Detail how the eligible provider